 To be considered eligible for a CBYX scholarship, you must be:

-Please see below to read additional eligibility criteria from the U.S. Department of State for the 2014-2015 program year.
+Please see below to read additional eligibility criteria from the U.S. Department of State.

 Applications are evaluated based upon:

 July – September: Group international departure for Germany

 June – July (Year Following): Group international return from Germany and program conclusion activities

 Eligibility: The Youth Programs Division of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) seeks to make youth exchange programs funded by ECA available to a wide and diverse American audience.
 ECA also seeks to prevent conflict of interest issues from arising with regard to Department employees and federal award recipients who are involved in particular scholarships and exchange programs.

 This eligibility policy is in addition to any program specific requirements and applies only to U.S. participants in the following programs sponsored (funded) by the Youth Programs Division, and only for programs that include travel outside of the United States:

 • American Youth Leadership Program (AYLP)

 • Kennedy-Lugar Youth Exchange and Study Abroad (YES Abroad)

 • National Security Language Initiative for Youth (NSLI-Y)